microsoft/vscode-docs/docs/java/java-project.md

 ### Generate project from maven Archetype

 Another handy feature provided by this extension is to generate Maven project from Archetype.
 The extension loads archetypes listed in local/remote catalog.
 After selection, the extension sends `mvn archetype:generate -D...` to terminal.

 There are 2 entries for it:

-1. Command Palette -> select `Maven: Generate from Maven Archetype`
+1. From the Command Palette, select **Maven: Generate from Maven Archetype**.
-2. Right-click on a folder -> Click `Generate from Maven Archetype`
+2. Right-click on a folder and select **Generate from Maven Archetype**.

 ![Generate Project from Archetype](images/java-project/maven-archetype.gif)